ci-compass/es-simple-cluster/README.md

 ## Data collection prototype components so far

 strain-producer - image contains sample gtsm bottle files, which it reads in and produces to topic 'gtsm_etl' based on the schema 'gtsm_etl.avsc'.  container exits when done reading files.

-ggkx-producer - container connects to RT-GNSS GGKX stream (NTRIP Castor) for station P225 and produces 1 sample per second messages containing an epoch of data.
-Uses all_GNSS_position_metadata.avsc schema, and includes original ggkx data and also maps to unified 'position' schema.

-slink-producer - connects to rtserve and produces packets from network code HL to topic 'binarypackets'

 ## Flink Components